rgeraldes24/solc/docs/using-the-compiler.rst

 Target Options
 --------------

-Below is a list of target EVM versions and the compiler-relevant changes introduced at each version.
+Below is a list of target ZVM versions and the compiler-relevant changes introduced at each version.
 Backward compatibility is not guaranteed between each version.

 - ``shanghai`` (**default**)